The Butt Wink has its Advantages…

 The Butt Wink, a slight posterior tilt of the pelvis in the bottom position shortens the horizontal distance between the barbell and L5, and therefore reduces the compression of the LS.

 A Butt Wink does not equal a Butt Wink.The posterior pelvic tilt over the last 15cm of the ROM is beneficial.
 An earlier pelvic tilt points out a deficit in dorsiflexion of the ankles, which has to be corrected before implementing Barbell Squats into any training program.
 Secondly an upright torso is crucial, most efficiently ensured by correct positioning of the elbows – directly vertical under the barbell.

 What if the Butt Wink starts very early?

-Optimization of a poor squat form due to an early Butt Wink, lack of depth and a forward bent of the upper body should be primarily improved by increasing the flexibility of the gluteal complex as well as dorsiflexion of the ankles.
+Optimization of a poor squat form due to an early rounding of the spine (don’t confuse that with the brief tilt of the Butt Wink), lack of depth and a forward bent of the upper body should be primarily improved by increasing the flexibility of the gluteal complex as well as dorsiflexion of the ankles.
 In this case not the Butt Wink itself is the problem but primarily the mobility of the ankles and the hips.